 - Creates more overload on body

-It might be overwhelming to think about where to start with this issue and often times your doctor will tell you to stop stressing and all will be well…or you might receive a medical diagnosis (like I did) that provides little hope.
-Yet, if you are anything like me and simply must know the underlying issue for why the hair loss is occurring, I highly suggest the following test–hair analysis.
+It might be overwhelming to think about where to start with this issue and often times your doctor will tell you to stop stressing and all will be well…or you might receive a medical diagnosis (like I did), which provides little hope.
+Yet, if you are anything like me and must know the underlying issue for why the hair loss is occurring, I highly suggest the following test–hair analysis.
 This test began to provide answers to the questions I had circulating in my head.
 And don’t forget, if your hair is falling out, mostly likely you have other co-occurring health issues.
 It is important to address them all in order for the hair to restore itself.
-So, what did I do and what do I recommend to anyone who suffers from hair loss?

 Hair Analysis testing seems to be a forgotten science in the US.
 However, it is not forgotten in other countries.
-I first came across this practice when searching for tiles of books on Amazon.
-I typed out, “Healing Hairloss Naturally,” and low and behold a book title popped up from the UK called, “Regrowing Hair Naturally: Effective Remedies and Natural Treatments for Men and Women“ by Vera Peiffer.
+I first came across this practice when searching for titles of books on Amazon.
+I typed, “Healing Hairloss Naturally,” and low and behold a book title popped up from the UK called, “Regrowing Hair Naturally: Effective Remedies and Natural Treatments for Men and Women“ by Vera Peiffer.
 This book finally led me to answers.
-In her book Vera writes about HGUK hair testing, which analyzes the frequency of our hair and/or nail cells to determine imbalances in the body.
-The website https://www.hairgrowthuk.net/ allows you to send away a sample of your hair or nails, which will be tested for heavy metal and mold toxicity, candida, food allergies, parasites, nutritional deficiencies and viruses.
-Basically, just like CSI, this test enables you to receive an analysis of your hair to find out what underlying issues your body is facing that could contribute to ill health.
+In her book Vera writes about Hair Tissue Mineral Analysis, which analyzes the frequency of our hair and/or nail cells to determine imbalances in the body.
+The Hair Tissue Mineral Analysis test allows you to send away a sample of your hair or nails, which will be tested for heavy metal toxicity, nutritional deficiencies and the current metabolic state of your body.
+Basically, this test enables you to find out what underlying issues your body is facing that could contribute to an imbalance in health.

 Hair Analysis Results